 Painting – Sarah is a painter with over 25 years’ experience working in fine and applied arts.

 Sarah’s “Still Life Blocks” are highly collectable miniature works of art.
-Born out of 20 years of historical painting work and a recent commission to explore symbolism in Dutch Old Master style painting, these little gilded blocks are small in scale but large in presence.
+Born out of more 20 years of historical painting work and a recent commission to explore traditional symbolism in Still Life painting, these gilded blocks are small in scale but large in presence.

 Teaching – Sarah has taught a range of age groups over the years.
-She is currently a teaching artist at Dulwich Picture Gallery and has co-run an art club with her colleague Louisa Loizeau at a local primary school for 12 years.
-Her work together with colleague Deborah Charles at Surrey Cricket’s nationwide charity “Chance to Shine” was nominated for an award.
+She is a teaching artist at Dulwich Picture Gallery and has co-run an art club with her colleague Louisa Loizeau at a local primary school for over 12 years.
+Her outreach work, together with colleague Deborah Charles, was nominated for an award by Surrey Cricket’s nationwide charity “Chance to Shine”.

 Phone: 07886 971 732